 At the end of 2020, the LFV also undertook the revegetation of the playgrounds and leisure areas for the pupils of the primary school in Sadyba, by planting 68 fruit trees and bushes in the schoolyard (learn more).

-The ambition of the Lycée français de Varsovie (French School in Warsaw – LFV) is to take part in local projects and initiatives dedicated to schools and educational institutions in Poland for the exchange and promotion of good practices in sustainable development.
+The ambition of the Lycée français de Varsovie (French School in Warsaw – LFV) is to reinforce cooperation with local organizations involved in the promotion of good practices in sustainable development and biodiversity preservation.